fatash89/atom/doc/source/includes/sdk-specification.md

 my_element.reference_delete(ref_id)
 ```

-Update the timout for a reference so that it expires in `timeout_ms` milliseconds from now, with the edge case of `timeout_ms==0` yielding no timeout, i.e. it persists until deleted.
+Update the timeout for a reference so that it expires in `timeout_ms` milliseconds from now, with the edge case of `timeout_ms==0` yielding no timeout, i.e. it persists until deleted.

 ### API